-With all major components in place the head of R&D at VF-Engineering, set about shaping the air ducts from the filter to the throttle body.
+With all major components in place, VF-Engineering set about shaping the air ducts from the filter to the throttle body.
 The intake pipe is specially tuned for its air flow characteristics and pressure relief system.
 Production pipes are manufactured from a lightweight molded high temperature polymer.
 The thermal insulating properties of the plastic pipes prevent heat transfer into the cooled charged air traveling inside them.

 Engine management software was by written by VF with extensive testing performed on independent test cars.
 Multiple factors such as charge air temperatures, ignition timing, fuel trims, maps and injector performance were taken into account.
 The Carrera 2 and 4 test vehicles were extensively dynoed on the VF 4WD Mustang and monitored for wide band air fuel ratios at load levels often greater than would be experienced on the road.
-The results are an increase of 120 horsepower and 80 ft.lbs of fully useable torque.
+The results are an increase of upto 150 horsepower and 90 ft.lbs of fully usable torque.